What are the chances?

 Over the last few years, there have been many changes in policies.
-Yet what has remained constant is the continued growth in expense of paying for a long term care event.
-From home care to nursing homes all have seen increases in costs.
+Yet what has remained constant is the continued growth in the expenses of paying for a long term care event.
+From home care to nursing homes, all have seen increases in costs.

-So before you say no, explore your options and request our free, no obligation guide today!
+If you would like to be better informed request our free, no obligation guide today!

 1. Ahrens, Marty.
 National Fire Protection Association.
 “Home Structure Fires” Sept 2015.
 2. U.S. Department of Transportation National Highway Traffic Safety Administration.
 “Quick Facts 2014”.
 March 2016.
 3. U.S. Department of Health and Human Services.
 2016 June 2014.
 “Who needs Care?” https://longtermcare.acl.gov/the-basics/who-needs-care.html